 If you teach the Negro that he has accomplished as much good as any other race, he will aspire to equality and justice without regard to race.
 Such an effort would upset the program of the oppressor in both Africa and America.

-During the 18th century, precious few Americans of African descent -- Phillis Wheatley and Olaudah Equiano being exceptions -- took pen to paper to chronicle their feelings or experiences in the colonies that would become the United States, leaving little record for historians to mine.
-But in the 19th century, a growing number of Americans of African descent began contributing to the historical legacy, from David Walker's Appeal, to the various slave narratives that illuminated the lived experiences, the hopes, agonies, works, and desires of African Americans.
-Unfortunately, few early American historians considered the African American experience worthy of study, believing that they offered no significant contributions to the growing nation.
+During the eighteenth century, precious few Americans of African descent - Phillis Wheatley and Olaudah Equiano being exceptions - took pen to paper to chronicle their feelings or experiences in the colonies that would become the United States, leaving little record for historians to mine.
+But in the nineteenth century, a growing number of Americans of African descent began contributing to the historical legacy, from David Walker's Appeal, to the various slave narratives that illuminated the lived experiences, the hopes, agonies, works, and desires of African Americans.
+Unfortunately, few early American historians considered the African American experience worthy of study, believing that it offered no significant contributions to the growing nation.

 Historian Carter Goodwin Woodson would make it his life's work to show not only how African Americans contributed to the history of the nation, but to teach African Americans about the contributions they had made.
 "If a race has no history, if it has no worthwhile tradition, it becomes a negligible factor in the thought of the world, and it stands in danger of being exterminated," he wrote.

-Woodson was born on December 19, 1875 in New Canton, Virginia to James and Anne (Riddle) Woodson.
+Woodson was born in New Canton, Virginia, on December 19, 1875, to James and Anne (Riddle) Woodson.
 Both his parents were former slaves.
 After spending his early years in Virginia, Woodson moved with family to West Virginia where he found work as a coal miner and the opportunity to gain an education.
-When Woodson was nearly 20, he enrolled in Frederick Douglass High School in Huntington, West Virginia.
+When Woodson was nearly twenty, he enrolled in Frederick Douglass High School in Huntington, West Virginia.
 He completed high school in two years.
-In 1903, he earned a Bachelor's Degree from Berea College, the South's first racially integrated and co-educational institution of higher learning.
-For the next five years, Woodson served as a teacher and school administrator in the Philippines.
-He entered the University of Chicago in 1907, where he earned a second Bachelor's degree and a Master's degree in European history.
-Woodson completed his education at Harvard University, where he earned a Ph.D. in History in 1912, becoming the second African American -- and the only one born to former slaves -- to earn a Ph.D. from Harvard (W.E.B.
+In 1903, he earned a bachelor's degree from Berea College, the South's first racially integrated and co-educational institution of higher learning.
+Woodson served as a teacher and school administrator in the Philippines from 1903 to 1907, then entered the University of Chicago, where he earned a second bachelor's degree and a master's degree in European history.
+Woodson completed his education at Harvard University, where he earned a Ph.D. in history in 1912, becoming the second African American - and the only one born to former slaves - to earn a Ph.D. from Harvard (W.E.B.
 DuBois was the first).

 Woodson proved to be an excellent public relations advocate for African American history.
 Not only did he spend time as a teacher and administrator at both Howard University and the West Virginia Collegiate Institute (now West Virginia State University), but he also traveled across the country, held conferences, mentored young historians, published articles and books, and collected source materials to preserve the importance and value of African American history.
-In 1921, Woodson established Associated Publishers, the nation's oldest African American publishing house, expressly to promote African American writers.
+In 1921, Woodson established Associated Publishers, among the nation's oldest African American publishing houses, expressly to promote African American writers.
 And in 1926, Woodson promoted "Negro History Week."
-He chose the second week of February because it corresponded with the birthdays of Frederick Douglass and Abraham Lincoln, two figures of particular consequence to African American history (this became Black History Month in 1976).
+He chose the second week of February because it corresponded with the birthdays of Frederick Douglass and Abraham Lincoln, two figures of particular consequence to African American history.
+(This became Black History Month in 1976.)